greg643/gpt/README.md

 ask(question)
 ```

-Obviously this could be coded into a webite etc - for now you can just enter questions into python and run over and over.
+This could be coded into a webite etc - for now you can just enter questions into python and run over and over.